catmj/Goodreaders/README.md

         Recombines file chunks created by "large_files.py" into one CSV file. cleaning\create_fake_data.py
-        Generates fake feature vectors for a list of title-author pairs (for testing purposes).
+        Generates fake feature vectors for a list of title-author pairs (for testing purposes). app\streamlit.py
+        Creates an app to make the recommendation process easier.

 Other scripts not used:
     big_data_set\scripts_older_versions\author_names.py